protono/hello-algo/algos.md

 Since the time complexity of deleting the first element of the array is $O(n)$, this will result in low efficiency of the dequeue operation.
 However, we can avoid this problem with the following clever method.

-We can use a variable `front` to point to the index of the first element of the queue, and maintain a variable `queSize` to record the queue length.
-Define `rear = front + queSize`, the `rear` calculated by this formula points to the next position after the element at the end of the queue.
+We can use a variable `front` to point to the index of the first element of the queue, and maintain a variable `size` to record the queue length.
+Define `rear = front + size`, the `rear` calculated by this formula points to the next position after the element at the end of the queue.

 Based on this design, **the effective range of elements contained in the array is `[front, rear - 1]`**, and the implementation methods of various operations are shown in the following picture.

-- For enqueue operations: assign the input element to the `rear` index and increase `queSize` by 1.
+- For enqueue operations: assign the input element to the `rear` index and increase `size` by 1.
-- For dequeue operations: simply increase `front` by 1 and decrease `queSize` by 1.
+- For dequeue operations: simply increase `front` by 1 and decrease `size` by 1.

 It can be seen that both the enqueue and dequeue operations only need to be performed once, and the time complexity is $O(1)$.